GuiHeurich/your-random-chomsky-js/README.md

-# WELCOME TO RANDOM CHOMSKY GENERATOR
+# WELCOME TO YOUR RANDOM CHOMSKY

 This project is the second iteration of a personal project that I have developed while studying to become a programmer at Makers Academy.
 It allows you to generate random sentence structures and also random sentences.